Building capacity with diverse students and faculty to teach and learn technical environmental data skills within diverse populations

 Partners

-This work represents a partnership between Oglala Lakota College (OLC), Metropolitan State University of Denver (MSU), United Tribes Technical College (UTTC), and The Environmental Data Science Innovation and Inclusion Lab (ESIIL).
-ESIIL is funded by the National Science Foundation (NSF) and is a part of the Cooperative Institute for Research in Environmental Sciences (CIRES) a partnership of the University of Colorado Boulder and the National Oceanic and Atmospheric Administration (NOAA).
+This work represents a partnership between Oglala Lakota College (OLC), Metropolitan State University of Denver (MSU), United Tribes Technical College (UTTC), San Carlos Apache College (SCAC), Haskell Indian Nations University (Haskell), and The Environmental Data Science Innovation and Inclusion Lab (ESIIL).
+ESIIL is funded by the National Science Foundation (NSF) and is a part of the Cooperative Institute for Research in Environmental Sciences (CIRES), a partnership of the University of Colorado Boulder and the National Oceanic and Atmospheric Administration (NOAA).
 We are also affiliated with Earth Lab.